-- 8. If the captured database was captured along with its logs, the App Options dialog box will provide an option to rolls the logs to a specific point in time based on when and how often logs were captured. - 9.
+- 8. If the database was captured along with its logs, the App Options dialog box provides an option to roll the logs to a specific point in time based on when and how often logs were captured. - 9.
 From the SQL Server Instance Name drop down list, select the SQL Server instance that will manage the new virtual application.
 If the required instance name is not included in the drop down, you can manually type the name in the space provided. - 10.
 From the SQL Server Database Name drop down list, specify a name for the new SQL Server database.
-Valid characters include letters, numbers, @, #, -, .
-Leading and trailing spaces are not allowed. - 11.
-The Application Aware mount will be a new, virtual database.
-If you want to protect the new virtual database, then select Manage New Application and select the template and profile to use.
+Valid characters include letters, numbers, @, #,-,.
+Leading and trailing spaces are not allowed. - The Virtual Application Mount will be a new virtual database.
+To protect the new virtual database, select Manage New Application and select the template and profile to use.

-The application aware mount will be a new database.
+The Virtual Application Mount will be a new database.
 The snapshots of the database are incremental unless you apply a policy template with Force Out-of-Band Backup checked.

 Note: There is one exception to this: if the target server is a VMware VM, you must select "pRDM" when performing the mount if you want the child database to have the efficient incremental snapshots.
-If you forget and leave the default of "vRDM", then the first snapshot job will be a full backup.
+If you leave the default of "vRDM", then the first snapshot job will be a full backup.

-If you mount the virtual application to a host known to the Actifio appliance, then the virtual application will appear in the Application Manager list of applications.
+If you mount the virtual application to a host known to the Actifio Appliance, then the virtual application will appear in the Application Manager list of applications.